mkurz/deadbolt-2-guide/manuscript/09-integration-with-authentication-providers.md

 POST   /create            be.objectify.messages.Messages.createMessage()
 ~~~~~~~

 An authenticated user can access all three of these routes and obtain a successful result.
-An unauthenticated user would hit a brick wall when accessing `/messages` or `/create` - specifically, they would run into whatever behaviour was specified in the `onAccessFailure` method of the current `DeadboltHandler`.
+An unauthenticated user would hit a brick wall when accessing `/messages` or `/create` - specifically, they would run into whatever behaviour was specified in the `onAuthFailure` method of the current `DeadboltHandler`.

 This is a good time to review the difference between the HTTP status codes `401 Unauthorized` and `403 Forbidden`.
 A 401 means you don't have access *at the moment*, but you should try again after authenticating.
 A 403 means the subject cannot access the resource with their current authorization rights, and re-authenticating will not solve the problem - in fact, the specification explicitly states that you shouldn't even attempt to re-authenticate.
 A well-behaved application should respect the difference between the two.

-We can consider the `onAccessFailure` method to be the Deadbolt equivalent of a 403.
+We can consider the `onAuthFailure` method to be the Deadbolt equivalent of a brick wall.
 For a `DeadboltHandler` used by a RESTful controller, the status code should be enough to indicate the problem.
 If you have an application that uses server-side rendering, you may well want to return content in the body of the response.
 The end result is the same though - You Can't Do That.
 Note the return type, a `Promise` containing a `Result` and not an `Optional<Result>` - access has very definitely failed at this point, and it needs to be dealt with.

 {title="Handling access failure", lang=java}
 ~~~~~~~
-public F.Promise<Result> onAccessFailure(final Http.Context context,
+public F.Promise<Result> onAuthFailure(final Http.Context context,
                                        final String content) {
     return F.Promise.promise(Results::forbidden);
 }
 ~~~~~~~

-To manage the 401 use-case, we use the `beforeAuthCheck` method.
-Unlike `onAccessFailure`, this method allows for the possibility that everything is fine.
+Unlike `onAuthFailure`, the `beforeAuthCheck` method allows for the possibility that everything is fine.
 It's perfectly reasonable to return an empty option from this method, indicating that no action should be taken and the request should continue unimpeded.

 {title="Doing nothing before a constraint is applied", lang=java}
 ~~~~~~~